schulle4u/yellow-datetime/README.md

 Create a `[datetime]` shortcut.
 The following optional argument is available:

-`Format` = date format
+`Format` = date and time format

 This inline shortcut can be used to display date and time information in your pages.
 You may use it to welcome your visitors in a different way, or just to automatically keep the year in your copyright notice updated.
-Use the [date formats](https://www.php.net/manual/en/datetime.formats.php) supported by PHP to customize the output.
+Use the [date and time formats](https://www.php.net/manual/en/datetime.formats.php) supported by PHP to customize the output.

 ## Examples